 You are now ready to install a Guest operating system.
 Installing a virtual machine follows the same process as installing the operating system directly on the hardware.

-- a keyboard and monitor will need to be attached to the physical machine.
+- A keyboard and monitor attached to the physical machine.

-- use cloud images which are meant to self-initialize (see Multipass and UVTool)
+- To use cloud images which are meant to self-initialise (see Multipass and UVTool).

 To list running virtual machines: